 Located in Cranston, RI USA We ship all over the US every week!

-Baths- Canaries love to bathe, and may try to bathe in their water bowl if bathtubs are lacking.
+Baths- Canaries and Finch love to bathe, and may try to bathe in their water bowl if bathtubs are lacking.
 You can use a small dish like a Tupperware container inside the cage as a bathtub.
 The bottom should not be slippery.
 A clay plant-saucer may work.
 Use room-temperature to cool-ish water; one quarter inch of water is sufficient.
 Remove the tub immediately after use.
 Provide the bath early so the bird is dry before bedtime.

 Much of the above information was taken from susans canaries along with my own knowledge gained throughout the years of breeding these beautiful little birds..
 It's a terrific list of bird care items.